Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: FIDELITY ESTIMATION FOR HIGHER GRADIENTS

 where $\gamma$ is the heating rate (phonons/s).
-For $\nu-\Omega_1=\eta\nu$, as in our experiment, where the heating rate does not depend on the magnetic field gradient; this suggests that the infidelity should decrease linearly with the gate time.
-Therefore, with the current heating rate of $0.2 \text{phonons/ms}$ the current gate time limits the infidelity to about $0.8\%$, while in a higher gradient of $120 \text{T/m}$ this is expected to drop to $0.2\%$, close to the 0.1~\% threshold for fault-tolerant quantum computing \cite{Bravyi2024}.
+For $\nu-\Omega_1=\eta\nu$, as in our experiment, Eq. \eqref{eq:heatingrate} suggests that the infidelity should decrease linearly with the gate time.
+Therefore, with the current heating rate of $0.2~ \text{phonons/ms}$ the current gate time limits the infidelity to about $0.8\%$, while in a higher gradient of $120~\text{T/m}$ this is expected to drop to $0.2\%$, close to the 0.1\% threshold for fault-tolerant quantum computing \cite{Bravyi2024}.